11Olya112/Task_1/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.

+Additional startup instructions:

+1.Fork the repository

+2.Clone the forked repo

+3.Run npm install to install the dependencies

+4.Run npm start

 ## Available Scripts

 In the project directory, you can run: